adithyasingapore/portfolio_2-power_bi/README.md

-# Portfolio Project 2 - PowerBI and Power Query - Data Professionals Survey
+# Portfolio Project 2 - PowerBI + Power Query - Data Professionals Survey

 Welcome to my second portfolio project.
 In this **data transformation and visualisation project**, I transform data from a survey of professionals in the data industries in Power Query and then visualise it as an interactive 2-page dashboard with PowerBI.